 When I log back into my Application Status Page, I notice that my transcripts are marked as "Received (Not Official)."
 What does that mean?

-A graduate department’s faculty admission committee will use “Received (Not Official)” transcripts for its review.
+A graduate department’s faculty admission committee will use “Received (Not Official)” or “Unofficial” transcripts for its review.
 Do not send transcripts by mail during the application process.
+All “Official” or “Verified” test scores will be provided to the University of Delaware directly from the testing institution.

 How can I change something on the application that I submitted online?